SDB:Live USB stick

 tagline: From openSUSE

-- 1 Download latest openSUSE ISO
+- 1 Download the latest openSUSE ISO file

 - 2 Using SUSE Studio Image Writer

 - 3 Using live-fat-stick (Command line or GUI way)

 - 5 Optional steps

 - 6 Troubleshooting